AtomMaterialUI/material-theme-docs/docs/configuration/features-settings.md

 This setting switches the default font used in the editor with the usual font used in Material Design, [Roboto](https://fonts.google.com/specimen/Roboto).

-This setting changes the font you see in *Settings -> Appearance and Behavior -> Appearance*.
-When unchecked, it will restore the original default font, e.g. `Tahoma` in Windows, `SF_Text` in Mac and `Lucida Sans` in Linux.
+This setting changes the font you see in *Settings → Appearance and Behavior → Appearance*.
+When unchecked, it will restore the original default font, namely `Tahoma` in Windows, `SF_Text` in Mac and `Lucida Sans` in Linux.
 When checked, it will replace it with `Roboto` (only if the font is already installed in the machine though).

-**Note**: This setting is requiring that **default fonts are not overriden**, e.g. that the setting at `Appearance and Behavior -> Appearance -> Override default font` is unchecked, in which case it will use the font set there.
+**Note**: This setting is requiring that **default fonts are not overriden**, meaning that the setting at `Appearance and Behavior → Appearance → Override default font` is unchecked, in which case it will use the font set there.
 {:class='card-panel'}

 **Note 2**: This setting will replace the font with Roboto only if that font is already installed in the machine.
 If